r57zone/EasyNotes/README.md

 1. Open Safari browser on your mobile device and enter `http://IP:735/webapp`, where IP is the reserved permanent IP of your computer.
 2. Click the `Share` button → `Add to Home Screen`.
 A shortcut to EasyNotes will appear on your desktop.

-Also, if you have iOS 6-8, you can use [the old version of the web app](https://github.com/r57zone/EasyNotes/releases/download/0.8.7/EasyNotes.iOS.6-8.support.fix.zip).
+Also, if you have iOS 6-8, you can download and use [the legacy version of the web app](https://github.com/r57zone/EasyNotes/releases/download/0.8.7/EasyNotes.iOS.6-8.support.fix.zip).

 ### P2P mobile app synchronization (optional, in case of problems)
 Check Windows firewall to see if incoming connections are allowed for your network type (private) and allow if disabled.